nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 ..

-   Note: keep in mind that ``0.0`` longitude is the prime meridian; to specify something in the Western hemisphere, you’ll need to enter a *negative* value for longitude.
-Similarly, to specify something in the Southern hemisphere, you’ll need to enter a *negative* value for latitude
+   Note: keep in mind that ``0.0`` longitude is the prime meridian; to specify something in the Western hemisphere, you'll need to enter a *negative* value for longitude.
+Similarly, to specify something in the Southern hemisphere, you'll need to enter a *negative* value for latitude

 2. Add an entry to ``color_ordering.tsv`` such that your newly-defined place is next to geographically nearby places in the list.